 Yeah, it’s kind of complicated.
 We did say talk to a lawyer or accountant before doing anything, right?

 Repair Vs. Remodel

 Some states differentiate between repair work and remodeling.
-They say repair work fixes or corrects what is broken or disabled, and remodeling is modifying the original vehicle.
+The reasoning goes like this: repair work fixes or corrects what is broken or disabled, while remodeling is modifying the original vehicle.
 Installing a lift or lowering kit or doing work that improves a truck’s performance, for instance, is remodel work.